 Practice makes perfect.
-It’s a cliche saying that gets pulled out time and time again.
-For many, they loath to hear it but that saying has some truth to it.
-After all, this saying pops up the most when we are motor learning.
+It’s a cliché saying that gets pulled out time and time again.
+For many, they loath to hear it, but that saying has some truth to it.
+After all, this saying pops up the most when we are in the midst of motor learning.

-While this saying is off in that perfection is impossible, the practice side of it is the only way for us to get closer to that level.
+While this saying is off, as perfection is impossible, the practice side of it is the only way for us to get closer to that level.
 And the only way a motor skill can get to that level is through motor learning.
-It’s through this concept where we can grow the various skills in our lives, but also to learn effectively should we learn the right way.
+It’s through this concept where we can grow the various skills in our lives, but also to learn effectively by learning the right way.

 Table of Contents

 What Is Motor Learning?

 To present an example, it’s best to explain what the theory of motor learning is.
 For starters, it’s been described as such: